calimero-network/docs/docs/core-concepts/applications.md

 ## Application Model

-Applications are compiled from Rust (or other supported languages) to WebAssembly and executed in a sandboxed environment.
+Applications are compiled from Rust or TypeScript to WebAssembly and executed in a sandboxed environment.
 They use the Calimero SDK to:

 - Define **state** using CRDT collections
 - Implement **logic** that mutates state